Restoration Hardware Faucets

 Restoration Hardware's association with Brasstech has caused some confusion.
 The fact that Brasstech assembles and finishes the Newport Brass line of faucets has lead some to conclude that Restoration Hardware sells Newport Brass faucets.
 Not true.
 While it appears that Brasstech does the actual design, prototyping and assembly of Restoration Hardware faucets, the two lines are distinctive with no overlap that we can find.
 Many of the faucets in the two lines are similar, but we can find none that are actually the same.

-The company catalog states that the faucets are equipped with ceramic disk valves made by Flühs Drehtechnik of Lüdenscheid, Germany, considered to be some of the best made, and spokespersons for Newport Brass confirmed that the Brasstech 1-001 and 1-002 stem cartridges are indeed made by Fluhs.
-We have also been able to confirm this information from import and customs records.
+The RH catalog states that the faucets are equipped with ceramic disk valves made by Flühs Drehtechnik of Lüdenscheid, Germany, considered to be some of the best made, and spokespersons for Newport Brass confirmed that the Brasstech 1-001 and 1-002 stem cartridges are indeed made by Fluhs.
+We have also been able to confirm this information.

 The faucet collection is small, fewer than a dozen sink faucets with matching tub fillers and shower components, but the collections are creative and visually stunning, obviously assembled with a keen eye for style and complement.
 Styling reflects late 1800s and early 1900s American forms that easily fit late Victorian and Arts & Crafts or Art Deco baths.
 Some collections are more modern, reminiscent of the Bauhaus school of design and quite suitable for post-war modernist decors, and at least two, Spritz and Sutton, are contemporary enough for any modern bath.